rsksmart/devportal-1.0/tutorials/truffle-boxes/rsk-starter-box.md

 If `curl --version` displays an error, then [download curl](https://curl.haxx.se/download.html).

-Tak a look in Windows SO:
+Take a look in Windows SO:

 ```windows-command-prompt
 C:\>curl --version